-The Pro Logic preset is recommended for decoding Dolby Surround encoded video and LaserDisc soundtracks, and films on television.
+Pro Logic is Dolby's original processing mode for decoding Dolby Surround encoded video and LaserDisc soundtracks, and films on television.
 Such materials are usually identified by a Dolby Surround symbol on the packaging, or displayed on the film before the programme.